-Patreon adds sales tax, VAT or other similar taxes to Patron payments in parts of the US and several other countries as required by law.
+Patreon adds sales tax, VAT, or other similar taxes to Patron payments in parts of the United States and several other countries as required by law.
 Review which countries sales taxes apply to, here: List of locations where Patreon is collecting sales tax

-The article and FAQs below will cover all the details about how sales tax applies to Patreon and what you need to know.
+The article and FAQs below include details about how sales tax applies to Patreon and what you need to know.

 - Who will pay Sales Tax/VAT?